silentgameplays/Simple-Arch-Linux-Setup/README.md

 # Recursively removing orphans when cluttered

 * su
 * pacman -Qtdq | pacman -Rns -
 * exit

 # if there are no orphans left:error: argument '-' specified with empty stdin

 # Removing everything but essential packages

 * sudo pacman -D --asdeps $(pacman -Qqe)

-# This command will remove everything,including Desktop Environment and drivers,except for core essential stuff,use as a last resort or if you like tinkering for many hours with your system or just want to do a clean install aggain using TTY.
+# NB!
+This command will remove everything,including Desktop Environment and drivers,except for core essential stuff,use as a last resort or if you like tinkering for many hours with your system or just want to do a clean install aggain using TTY.

 # Change the installation reason to "as explicitly" of only the essential packages, those you do not want to remove, in order to avoid targeting them:
 * sudo pacman -D --asexplicit base linux linux-firmware